by Frank Stephenson

 “Photo-realistic, real-time rendering is possible for restricted shots, but in general it remains far out of reach.
 VFX companies today are delighted when they can reduce computation time to less than three hundred hours for each second of the movie they’re making.”

 Whatever’s ahead for the VFX industry is riding on the same train that brought it from a fuzzy dream only thirty-odd years ago to where it is today—ever-faster computers and better software, he says.
 “VFX companies don’t run out of cool ideas; they just run out of time.”

 Jerry Tessendorf is professor in the Digital Production Arts Program, and Robert M. Geist III is a professor and currently interim director of the School of Computing; both are in the School of Computing, College of Engineering and Science.
 Frank Stephenson is a freelance writer who lives in Tallahassee, Florida.

-For more about Clemson’s Digital Production Arts Program, visit www.clemson.edu/ces/computing/DPA/index.html.
+Learn more about Digital Production Arts Program.